deanebarker/Denina-Sharp/README.md

     Format "The temp in {city} is {temp}."
     Html.Wrap p weather-data

 The first command gets an XML document.
-Since the second command sends the results to a variable named "city," the active text remains the original full XML document which is then still available to the third command.
+Since the second command sends the results to a variable named $city, the active text remains the original full XML document which is then still available to the third command.

 (Note that in this case, that XML document is going to be fully parsed twice from the string source, which may or may not work for your situation, performance-wise.
 Remember that filters only pass simple text, not more complex objects.)